-Principal advisors of doctoral candidates must have appointments to the Graduate School faculty.
-An appointment to the ladder ranks (lecturer convertible, assistant professor, associate professor on term or with tenure, and professor) in one of the departments in the Faculty of Arts and Sciences or in certain of the departments or sections of the School of Medicine9 simultaneously confers an appointment to the Graduate School faculty.
-Appointment to the Graduate School faculty is also simultaneously conferred when a member of the ladder faculty in a professional school is given a fully-joint appointment in an FAS department or a fully-joint or secondary appointment in one of the specified departments or sections in the School of Medicine.
-Such an appointment reflects the appointing department or section's determination that a faculty member is fully qualified to teach and advise doctoral candidates in that department.
-A joint appointment is an indication by the appointing department or section that a faculty member is fully qualified to teach and advise doctoral candidates in that department.
+Principal advisors of doctoral candidates must have assignments to the Graduate School of Arts and Sciences.
+An appointment to the ladder ranks (lecturer convertible, assistant professor, associate professor on term or with tenure, and professor) in one of the departments in the Faculty of Arts and Sciences or in certain of the departments or sections of the School of Medicine15 simultaneously confers an assignment to the Graduate School faculty.
+Assignment to the Graduate School faculty is also simultaneously conferred when a member of the ladder faculty in a professional school is given a fully-joint appointment in an FAS department or a fully-joint or secondary appointment in one of the specified departments or sections in the School of Medicine.
+A fully-joint appointment reflects the appointing department or section's determination that a faculty member is fully qualified to teach and advise doctoral candidates in that department.